 “Shawna and Karina, are they back?”

 “Not yet,” I said.
 I looked at the empty space, expecting whatever it was to reappear, but it didn’t.
-I didn’t think to be scared, because I was sure that I was only seeing things, just like seeing “Paul“ on the road earlier, but for a second I considered going out there and standing in that spot and checking for tracks on the ground, or broken branches from where its head scraped the trees.
+I didn’t think to be scared, because I was sure that I was only seeing things, but for a second I considered going out there and standing in that spot and checking for tracks on the ground, or broken branches from where its head scraped the trees…

 Besides, I figured it might help to hold something back the first time, leave Eric to anticipate more.
 It couldn’t hurt to let him stew a bit.

-She was standing next to the tent when I caught up with her, and although I didn’t realize it at the time she was staring at that spot in the trees where I saw —or thought I saw— whatever it was, earlier.
-She had an expression that I’ve thought about a lot lately: I guess you could call it awe.
-She’d seemed pretty amazed by the scenery on the way up, so I didn’t think anything of it.
+She was standing next to the RV when I caught up with her, and although I didn’t realize it at the time she was staring at that spot in the trees where I saw —or thought I saw— whatever it was, earlier.
 I asked if there was anything she needed, and she smiled at me in the sweetest way and said, “Nope.
 I’ve got everything in the world.”

 Shawna noticed it first: “Jesus,” she said, looking at the back deck, “it’s snowing!”

-Sure enough, flurries of May snow were slowly carpeting the ground outside.
+Sure enough, flurries of May snow carpeted the ground outside.
 We gathered at the sliding glass door, watching.
 It must have been going for almost an hour judging from how deep it was already.
-Eric looked surprised but amused, and I imagine I looked much the same, but Shawna seemed horrified for some reason.
-“But it can’t,” she kept saying, “it can’t snow now.
-It just can’t.”
+Shawna seemed horrified for some reason.

 “Well, it’s not that strange,” I said.
 “Remember when we were kids and it snowed on your birthday?”
 Shawna’s birthday was the last week of April.